bahamas10/node-musicnamer/README.md

-      --init    | -i: Create a config file at /home/dave/.musicnamer.json --dry-run | -n: Don't actually rename files, just print what actions would be taken --tags    | -t: Just print the tags from the files processesd, assumes --dry-run --help    | -h: Print this message and exit
+      --init    | -i: Create a config file at /home/dave/.musicnamer.json --dry-run | -n: Don't actually rename files, just print what actions would be taken --tags    | -t: Just print the tags from the files processesd, assumes --dry-run --version | -v: Print the version number and exit --help    | -h: Print this message and exit

 Examples